10 Reasons to Learn German

 Did you know that Germany is the nation that travels most?

 7.)
 Communication: Germany is ranked as number 5 when it comes to the annual publication of new books.
-Learning German gives you an excellent opportunity to gain access to the lastest information, education and entertainment.
+Learning German gives you an excellent opportunity to gain access to the latest information, education and entertainment.

 9.)
 Opportunities to study or work in Germany: There are almost 20,000 degree programmes offered at nearly 400 accredited universities across Germany.
 Most Universities in Germany are publicly funded, which means these institutions normally waive tuition fees.
 Germany provides excellent opportunities for international students to study in Germany and special visas are offered to skilled workers and professionals.